you strive to feed your family more organic foods, but find the prices

 5. Shop online.

 You can find some great deals online since more companies are carrying organic products.
-Amazon is one of my favorite since you can find so many brand on their site.
+Amazon is one of my favorite since you can find so many brands on their site.

 6. Sign up with organic brands directly.